POINT SAN PABLO

 Point San Pablo / Terminal 4

 The flame of the City of Richmond’s Terminal 4 burned brightly at Point San Pablo early in the 20th century but has since flickered and burned out.
 The whaling station — the last operating in the United States — shut down in 1971 followed by closure of Pacific Molasses operations and Paktank’s vegetable oil and petrochemical product business.
-No longer viable economically as a marine terminal, most of the old tanks shown in these photographs have been dismantled.
+No longer viable economically as a marine terminal, the old commercial wharf structures and most of the tanks shown in the photograph at right have been removed with the result pictured below.